Everything You Need to Know About Spaying Or Neutering Your Dog

 When should you spay or neuter your small-breed dog?

 Size matters.
 It’s safer to wait until a dog is at least 2.5kgs to go under anaesthesia, so if you have a small-breed puppy, your vet will probably recommend waiting until they’re bigger.
-Those serious (but rare) health risks mentioned earlier are much less likely with small-breed dogs, so they can be safely neutered at a younger age.
+Those serious (but rare) health risks mentioned earlier are less likely with small-breed dogs, so they can be neutered at a younger age.

 When should you neuter your large-breed male dog?